JomaMinoza/COVID-Analysis/README.md

 The following are the short details of each file found in this repository.

+`CODEBOOK.md` - Displays the technical details of function arguments, variables and function list.

+`CODEBOOK.pdf` - Same as above but in `pdf` format.

 `COVID-19-Descriptive-Analysis.md` - Shows the reproduction of analysis and provides necessary details that are supports from other scripts in this repository.

 `COVID-19-Descriptive-Analysis.pdf` - Same as above but in `pdf` format.

+`COVID-19-Descriptive-Analysis_files/` - A folder that contains all images used in `COVID-19-Descriptive-Analysis.md`.

 `COVID-Analysis.Rproj` - Used for RStudio to automatically set working directories and link this project to the repository.